 - Let the muffins cool on a rack.

-- In a medium bowl, combine confectioners sugar, blueberry and lemon juice.
+In a medium bowl, combine confectioners sugar, blueberry juice and lemon juice.
 Mix together.

-- Add in the juice until you reach a desired consistency.
+Keep adding juice until you reach a desired consistency.
 It will turn into a clump at first!
 Don’t be tempted to add a lot of liquid in right away.
-Add the juice in slowly to get the right consistency.

 - Transfer glaze to a piping bag.
 Snip off the tip.

-- Rake across the muffins to create a linear nice pattern.
+Rake across the muffins to create a linear pattern.